bytemunch/realtime-rs/README.md

 ### TODOs

+ - [ ] Async by default, maybe provide sync helper functions
+    > The rest of the supabase rs ecosystem is async, so this should be too.
+    >> TOKIOOOOOOOOOOOOO

  - [ ] Lock down a clean API
  - [ ] Anything else I can find to do before writing tests
  - [ ] Tests